sumyiren/MindPalace-sigma.js/README.md

 [![Build Status](https://travis-ci.org/dunnock/sigma.js.svg?branch=master)](https://travis-ci.org/dunnock/sigma.js)

 ### Disclaimer

 !!!
+Possibly you were looking for react-sigmajs - React JSX components for SigmaJS library. !!!
+!!!
+This is fork version of original sigma.js with a couple of fixes required for sigma-react to work !!!
-This is webpack compatible fork of sigma.js, please refer to original sigma.js unless you need to use it within webpack !!!
+!!!
+This is ES6 import compatible fork of sigma.js, please refer to original sigma.js !!!

 sigma.js - v1.2.0
 =================